chaoskagami/ftpde/README.md

 ftpde
 =======

-ftpd is originally created by mtheall, and forked as FTP-GMX by another user to add graphical mods and cia builds.
+ftpd was originally created by mtheall.
+A fork - FTP-GMX - was created which added CIA builds and customizable graphics, though it stagnated and also broke native builds.

-This is upstream with FTP-GMX's changes merged in, plus:
+This is upstream ftpde with FTP-GMX's (working) changes merged in, plus:

  * Option handling from terminals.
 Run `ftpde -h` for more info.
  * Extra commands not yet in ftpd and FTP-GMX.
- * Better root handling on linux - now it doesn't serve `/`.
+ * Better root prefix handling.
- * Better security.
+ * Better security, including user/pass and proper write rejection.
- * Configuration files.
+ * Configurable behavior.
+ * Color on, color off!

 Configuration files
 -------------------